itohio/EasyRobot/pkg/core/math/primitive/fp32/ALIGN_WITH_TF_PLAN.md

 **Implementation Notes**:
 - Extend existing 2D implementations to 1D and 3D
 - Follow patterns from existing pooling operations
+- **Use direct nested loops** - generic iterators are too slow for window-based operations
+- These are specialized algorithms that require careful handling of kernel windows, strides, and padding

 **Proposed Signatures**:
 ```go